blujay/draw-me-audiolicious/Assets/QuestPun2Template/README.txt

 Hello!
 Thanks for purchasing.

+New: video tutorial on how to setup https://www.youtube.com/watch?v=9jULIXmD8kc

 For using this package, you need to:

 1. Set project to export for Oculus quest (Here's a good video on how to do it: https://www.youtube.com/watch?v=KLMf4yTCc0w)